 In addition, we have been subject to stricter regulatory requirements in terms of entering into labor contracts with our employees and paying various statutory employee benefits, including pensions, housing funds, medical insurance, work-related injury insurance, unemployment insurance and maternity insurance to designated government agencies for the benefit of our employees.
 We cannot assure you that we have complied or will be able to comply with all labor-related laws and regulations including those relating to obligations to make social insurance payments and contribute to the housing provident funds.
 We have not fully paid the housing provident funds for all of our employees as required by applicable PRC regulations.
-We may be required to make up the contributions for our employees, resulting in financial conditions and results of operations to be adversely affected.
-Furthermore, certain overseas employee of our PRC subsidiary has not obtained required work permit, which may subject our PRC subsidiary to fines and penalty.
+We may be required to make up the contributions for our employees, and our financial condition and results of operations may be adversely affected.